LXJS/training-iot/materials/3-airpi/README.md

 ### Setup

 1. Navigate to http://admin.nitrogen.io/#/apikeys and download a personalized Raspbian Nitrogen image.
 This is just Raspbian (the Debian distribution that comes with every Raspberry Pi) with a Nitrogen Reactor installed and preconfigured with your API key.
-2. Power off the Raspberry Pi and remove the SD card.
+2. Detach the power from the Raspberry Pi and remove the SD card.
 3. Insert this SD card into your computer and flash this image to your SD card:

 #### MacOSX: